smarr/are-we-fast-yet/README.md

 The harness takes three parameters: benchmark name, number of iterations, and problem size.
 The benchmark name corresponds to a class or file of a benchmark.
 The *number of iterations* defines how often a benchmark should be executed.
 The problem size can be used to influence how long a benchmark takes.
-Note, some benchmarks rely on magic numbers to verify their results.
+Note that some benchmarks rely on magic numbers to verify their results.
 Those might not be included for all possible problem sizes.